 Everyone at Play

 Kohl Children’s Museum was specifically designed to be inclusive of all children and adults regardless of ability.
 The Museum’s 17 exhibits and 2 acres of outdoor explorations are designed for play with a purpose and encourage linguistic, cognitive, motor, and social skills for children ages birth through 8.
 Click here to read a letter from a guest describing the Museum’s accessibility.
 The Museum works collaboratively with community organizations to invite families with children with special needs to the Museum to explore the exhibits while closed to the general public.
-These events, titled Everyone at Play, usually occur on specified afternoons.
+These FREE events, titled Everyone at Play, usually occur on specified afternoons.
 This provides opportunities for calm, creative, and collaborative play.